Alex2Pena/learning-journal/Learn-Markdown.md

 # Task Lists

-- [ ] This task ghas not been completed
+- [ ] This task has not been completed
 - [x] This task has been completed

 # Tables